Cape Coral Mortgage Company: Fairview Lending

 Buy a Duplex with Just 3.5% Down

-One of the biggest advantages of an FHA loan is the low down payment requirement.
-If you qualify, you can purchase a duplex with as little as 3.5% down, making it much easier to get started than buying a traditional investment property, which often requires a much larger down payment.
 For many first-time homebuyers, an FHA duplex can be the perfect starter home.
-Instead of purchasing a traditional single-family house, you have the opportunity to own a property that generates rental income from day one.
+Instead of buying a single-family house, you own a property that earns rental income from day one.
 It’s one of the few situations where your first home can also become your first investment property, helping you build equity while taking your first step toward long-term real estate investing.

 Use Rental Income to Help You Qualify